 Standing for a long time during the day can lead to tight quads, but spending a large part of our day sitting can also lead to tight quads.
 When we sit for hours our quads become static and this makes them resistant to stretching and lengthening.

-Every day we find ourselves in stressful situations, be it sitting in traffic which could make you late for work, project/work deadlines or even tough conversations with the manager or colleagues.
+Every day we find ourselves in stressful situations, be it sitting in traffic, project/work deadlines, or even tough conversations with your manager or colleagues.
 This causes the body to release adrenaline and cortisol, and you’ll find that your muscles tense up and there’ll be an increase in your breathing.

 This is your body’s flight or fight response.
 Unfortunately, in current times we’re not always able to run from all stressful situations, which leaves us to deal with tight muscles.